ibp-network/ChildBounties/payouts/202411_Stakeplus.md

 - Administration: 3
 - Engineering: 50

-Note: I neglected to request payment for the 09/27 hours on the Oct 1 -> Oct 31 pay period.
-I have added them here.
+Note: I neglected to request payment for the 09/27 hours on the Oct 1 -> Oct 31 pay period (paid out on Nov 04).
+I have added them here for pay out on Dec 02.